Bias

 Our Bias Sources scan identifies potential sources of bias based on a framework that includes:

 It is useful to look at these metrics globally to uncover issues across your sample.
-But a lot of the issues will only be visible for specific groups, specific records.
+But a lot of the issues will only be visible for specific groups or specific records.
 The Bias Sources scan aims to identify which groups have the issues above.

 Bias sources scan is ran on training dataset by default as this is where the potentially harmful unfairly discriminatory pattern is learned by your model.
 You will not be running this scan in production.
 Bias metrics is ran on the validation dataset.